STAR MAP * EGYPT * SPAETH

 Ove von Spaeth's work - the result of year-long efforts on partly unheeded problems up to now - not only constitutes serious historical research, but is a vivid historiography appealing both to scientific history research and ordinary readers interested in history."

-Leo Hjortsoe, University lecturer, Classic Philology, University of Copenhagen
+Leo Hjortsoe, University lecturer, Classical Philology, University of Copenhagen

-Naturally, and as already referred to, Ove von Spaeth's research of the very Senmut Star Map and its chronological perspectives were later taken into consideration in relation to his work on the investigation of the historical Moses and the era concerned.
+Naturally and as already referred to, Ove von Spaeth's research of the very Senmut star map and its chronological perspectives contains valuable data which were later taken into consideration in relation to his work on the investigation of the historical Moses and the era concerned.

 *